 The "empty chair" is a preventable loss.
 By shifting from manual, reactive processes to automated, intelligent systems, you can secure your clinic's revenue and improve patient access to care.
 The right software does more than just beep.
 It integrates deeply with your workflow, managing waitlists, ensuring HIPAA compliance, and providing the data you need to make smart business decisions.

 Medesk offers a comprehensive solution designed to handle these challenges seamlessly.
-With features like smart waitlist management, automated SMS and email reminders, and detailed no-show reporting, it provides the infrastructure your practice needs to thrive.
+With features like smart waitlist management, automated SMS appointment reminders, and detailed no-show reporting, it provides the infrastructure your practice needs to thrive.
 To see how Medesk can help you reduce no-shows and streamline your operations, start a free trial today.